sciguy16/jwt-explorer/README.md

 ## License

-JWT Explorer is available under the terms of both the MIT license and the Apache License (Version 2.0).
+JWT Explorer is available under the terms of either the MIT license or the Apache License (Version 2.0).

 Fonts used are distributed under the terms of the Open Font License.